Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Consequences of higher-spin symmetries

 Now let us turn to one of our main results.
 We shall denote a generalized free field as $\chi = \phi\text{ or }\psi$, which may be either bosonic or fermionic, and its scaling dimension by $\Delta_\chi$.

-\paragraph{No-go theorem on the boundary:}\textit{Starting from a generalized free field, consider a continuous deformation that preserves the spin-4 charge $Q_{-3}^{(4)}$ and conformal invariance.
+\paragraph{No-go theorem on the boundary:}\textit{Starting from a generalized free field of generic scaling dimension $\Delta_\phi$, consider a continuous deformation that preserves the spin-4 charge $Q_{-3}^{(4)}$ and conformal invariance.
 Then the deformed theory is still a generalized free field.}

-By `continuous' deformation, we mean that the OPE coefficients and scaling dimensions depend continuously on the deformation parameter, and no new states are introduced in the Hilbert space.
+By `continuous' deformation, we mean that the OPE coefficients and scaling dimensions depend continuously on the deformation parameter, and no new states are introduced in the Hilbert space.\footnote{This continuity assumption serves to exclude couplings to a `hidden sector' which should have been accounted for in the original undeformed Hilbert space (e.g. switching on a cubic coupling with a second scalar field should be treated as a deformation of two free scalar fields and not of a single free field).} The assumption of generic scaling dimension serves to avoid special rational values of $\Delta_\phi$ where additional terms in the Ward identities are allowed and additional work is needed to establish the theorem.
+These special cases are further discussed below.
 The charge $Q_{-3}^{(4)}$ is assumed to satisfy the commutation relations \eqref{eq:Q4m3comms}.
 This has the following consequence for QFTs in AdS${_2}$:

-\paragraph{No-go theorem in AdS:} \textit{Starting from a massive free scalar or Majorana fermion in AdS$_2$, consider continuously deforming by an interaction that respects AdS isometries.
-Then it is impossible to preserve any higher-spin conserved currents.}
+\paragraph{No-go theorem in AdS:} \textit{Starting from a free scalar or Majorana fermion of generic mass in AdS$_2$, consider continuously deforming the theory while respecting AdS isometries.
+Then, unless the deformation is simply a shift in the mass of the free particle, it is impossible to preserve any higher-spin conserved currents.}

 Indeed, the boundary no-go theorem implies the AdS one because, if a spin-4 current is even `partially' conserved along a certain Killing tensor, then by Section \ref{sec:Theorem}, it is conserved along all Killing tensors.
 Hence all of the charges $Q_{w}^{(4)}$ ($-3\leq w\leq 3$) are obtained by integrating it along different Killing tensors, and they satisfy the algebra discussed in Section \ref{sec:ConsAlg}.
 In particular, it follows that the charge $Q_{-3}^{(4)}$ exists and is non-zero, so the no-go theorem applies.
-If instead the deformed theory has spin $J>4$ conserved currents, then one can simply take traces until obtaining a spin-4 one.
-One cannot get stuck with a traceless conserved current in the vicinity of massive free fields, since one can check that their currents are all traceful and lead to non-trivial charges.
+If instead the deformed theory conserved currents with even rank $J>4$, then one can simply construct $Q_{w}^{(J)}$ charges and use the structure of the higher-spin algebra to generate any desired charge by iterating commutators.

 To prove the no-go theorem, we will first show that action of particular HS charges on the generalized free field is not modified by the deformation.
 Then, we will prove that the corresponding Ward identities, together with the continuity assumption, constrain the theory to remain either GFB or GFF.